-You can look up comparable properties on your own to complete the steps above, but it may be easier to request them from your realtor.
+Contact Your Real Estate Agent You can look up comparable properties on your own to complete the steps above, but it may be easier to request them from your agent.

-- Chat with your agent.
-See if they're willing to help you pull five comparable sales to show the county what your property is actually worth. - Ask about cost.
-Many real estate agents will be more than happy to give these comps to you at no charge.
-But be mindful: Some agents have begun adding property tax appeals to their list of services. - Consider their opinion.
-Based on their knowledge of local comps in your area, your realtor can provide you with helpful insight into if they think an appeal is worth making.

-Realtors are typically the experts when it comes to value, so they can point you in the right direction, answering most, if not all, of your initial questions.
+Contact Your Local Assessor's Office Again To Set Up An Appointment If the first three steps check out, meaning you believe you've missed some exemptions you're entitled to or that your property value assessment is too high, you're now ready to take step four.
+Chat With Your Agent See if they're willing to help you pull five comparable sales to show the county what your property is actually worth.
+Ask About Cost Many real estate agents will be more than happy to give these comps to you at no charge.
+But be mindful: Some agents have begun adding property tax appeals to their list of services.
+Consider Their Opinion your area, your real estate agent can provide you with helpful insight on whether they think an appeal is worth making.
+Real estate agents are typically the experts when it comes to value.
+They can point you in the right direction, answering most, if not all, of your initial auestions.
+Based on their knowledge of local comps in follow the necessary instructions.
+File Your Completed Appeal Application sample format.